 Research suggests (1) beets have anti-hypertensive properties that may keep your heart healthy in the long run.
 Beets are also known to contain organic nitrates, which the body converts to nitric oxide.
 Nitric oxide production is essential for overall health because it improves blood flow and lowers blood pressure.*

-2. May reduce inflammation*
+2. May support a healthy inflammation response*

 3. May prevent anemia*

 Red blood cells need iron and folic acid to function normally.
-Deficiency of iron can lead to Anemia, a condition where red blood cells cannot carry adequate oxygen to your body’s cells.
+Deficiency of iron may lead to Anemia, a condition where red blood cells cannot carry adequate oxygen to your body’s cells.
 The deficiency of folic acid in the blood is also shown to cause anemia.
 Beetroot’s high level of iron and folates can support your body’s need for these essential nutrients.*